 Washington is a pretty cool state.
 Coffee, technology, scenic views–it’s got everything!
-It even has a handful of graphic design schools.
+It even has a handful of best graphic design schools in the world.
 If you’re looking to pursue a career in visual communication and problem solving, Washington just might have the right option for you.

 We’ve put together a list of 7 of the top Graphic Design schools in Washington in an effort to make your search for higher education easier.
 Whether it’s Washington you’re after, or you’re just considering a career in Graphic Design, this list is a great place to start.